 Kathmandu To Chitwan Travel Guide

-Overview Kathmandu to Chitwan Travel Guide
+Starting our blog on Kathmandu to Chitwan Travel Guide.

-Kathmandu to Chitwan Travel Guide, the capital town of Nepal, is centrally located.
+Kathmandu, the capital of Nepal, is centrally located.
 It has a long history of kings, monuments, culture, trade, and religion.
-This valley, which spans 570 square kilometers, is a tourist hub called the “City of Temples,” it is an open museum for travelers.
+This valley spans 570 square kilometers and is a tourist hub called the “City of Temples.”
+It is an open museum for travelers.

 UNESCO Sites of Kathmandu

-Tourist Bus to Chitwan
+Tourist Bus from Kathmandu to Chitwan

-For your journey to Chitwan, a luxury tourist bus can be taken from Sorahkhutte, Kathmandu.
-The bus is usually of 42 seats and is comfortable with tourist amenities.
-The bus leaves from Kathmandu early at 7 am.
-Kathmandu Chitwan bus consists of 2 seats in each of the 2 columns.
+For your journey to Chitwan, a luxury tourist bus can be taken from the tourist bus station of Sorahkhutte, Kathmandu.
+The bus usually has 42 seats and is comfortable with tourist amenities.
+The bus leaves from Kathmandu early at 7 a.m.
+Kathmandu Chitwan bus consists of 2 seats in each of the two columns.
 It’s a drive of approximately 5 hours from Kathmandu to Chitwan.
-The distance between Kathmandu to Chitwan, Sauraha, is 144 KM.

 Chitwan

-Chitwan portrays the geographical feature of the southern plains of Terai.
+Chitwan portrays the geographical features of the southern plains of Terai.
 The Chitwan District is densely covered in the South Western territory with tropical and subtropical forests.
 Chitwan borders India to the South and is cut by the Narayani River (a tributary of the Ganges) to its north.

 Chitwan National Park